Chart Color Schemes

 Health outcomes in Redland Bay are marginally below the national average with common health conditions slightly more prevalent than average across both younger and older age cohorts

-Redland Bay has below-average health outcomes, with common conditions more prevalent than average among both younger and older residents.
+Redland Bay shows below-average health outcomes, with common conditions slightly more prevalent than average among both younger and older residents.

 Frequently Asked Questions - Health